 To demonstrate the steps involved to display image in SSRS Report, We are going to use the previously generated report that we shown below.
-Please SSRS Table Report article to understand the steps involved in creating Table Report, and refer Format Table Report in SSRS article to understand the formatting.
+Please refer Table Report article to understand the steps involved in creating Table Report and refer Format Table article to understand the formatting.

 Let me show you the Report Preview.

-For the demonstration purpose we will add an Image (our logo) to the Page Header.
-And to do so, please right-click on the Page Header, and select the Image option from the context menu as we shown below.
-Please refer Add headers and Footer to SSRS Report article for adding Page headers, and footers.
+For the image in SSRS Report demonstration purpose, we will add an Image (our logo) to the Page Header.
+To do so, right-click on the Page Header and select the Image option from the context menu.

-- External: This option is very useful if you want to display the dynamic image from coding.
-Say, you can display the dynamic image from C#, VB.NET etc.
+- External: This option is useful if you want to display the dynamic Image from coding.
+Say, you can show the dynamic Image from C#, VB.NET, etc.

-- Embedded: If you want to store the Image, and it’s MIME type inside the report definition then you can use this option.
-Use this option to avoid any type of errors because there is no chance to miss the image because it is stored in the report definition.
+- Embedded: If you want to store the image, and it’s MIME type inside the report definition, then you can use this option.
+Use this option to avoid any errors because there is no chance to miss the Image because it stores in the report definition.

 - Database: Use this option to display images present in the Database Tables.

-Once you click on the Import button, open dialog window will be opened to select the image from the file system.
-Let me select one random image as we shown below.
+Once you click on the Import button, an open dialogue window will be opened to select the image from the file system.
+Let me select one random image.

 Click OK to close the properties window